equinor/ert/docs/rst/manual/introduction/index.rst

 .. math::
    y_j^a = g(x_j^a).

-The pseudo algorithms for the ES:
+The pseudo algorithm for ES:

 1) Define :math:`D` by adding correalted noise according to :math:`C_{dd}`